htppy/xxx/ICPEx-WhitePaper3.0.md

 * **Community decision-making power**, holders of $ICX can participate in the proposal and vote on the development direction of DEX to promote the ecological evolution.
 * **Governance Rewards**, encouraging long-term holders and users to participate in governance, enhancing community consensus.

-Through the three value pillars of **transaction fee allocation, liquidity incentive and governance mechanism**, ICPEx ensures the core role of token $ICX in the ecology and builds a decentralized financial system with **long-term stability and sustainable growth**.
+Through the three value pillars of **transaction fee allocation, liquidity incentive and governance mechanism**, ICPEx ensures the core role of token $ICX in the ecology and builds a decentralized financial system with long-term stability and sustainable growth.

 ## **6\.
 ICPEx Development Roadmap (2025-2026)**